rkurc/10xCards/.ai/summary/cleanup.summary.md

    - Added migration progress tracking in `.ai/summary/auth-migration-progress.md`

 ### Next Steps
-1. **Complete Auth Migration**: Update any remaining components still using legacy auth
+1. ✅ **Complete Auth Migration**: Authentication system has been fully migrated to the direct auth approach
-2. **Clean up Tests**: Update tests to use the direct auth system
+2. ✅ **Clean up Tests**: All tests have been updated to use the direct auth system
-3. **Begin Backend Cleanup**: Continue with service refactoring
-4. **Clean up UI Components**: Remove unused components and fix duplicated login forms
+3. ✅ **Clean up UI Components**: Login forms have been unified into a single approach
+4. 🔄 **Backend Cleanup**: Continuing with service refactoring:
+   - Fixed type casting in `generation.service.ts`
+   - Need to address further service improvements
+5. **Address Missing Features**: Begin implementing missing features from user stories (US-007, US-008, US-011)